LTTLabsOSS/markbench-tests/pcmark10_storage/README.md

-# UL Procyon AI Text Generation
+# PCMark 10 Storage

-Runs the UL Procyon AI Text Generation benchmark using a specified engine and reads the Performance Score result from the output.
+Runs the PCMark 10 Storage benchmark (specifying either quick or full test) and reads the Score result from the output.

 ## Prerequisites

 - Python 3.10+
-- UL Procyon installed in default location and activated with at least the AI tests
-- AI Text Generation Benchmark DLC installed
+- PCMark 10 with the Storage benchmark installed
+- At least 200GB (Full) or 25GB (Quick) free space on the drive to test

 ## Options

+- `--drive_letter` : Allows you to specify a drive letter (default is C)
-- `--engine` Specifies the hardware to benchmark.
+- `--test` : Specifies which test to run [full,quick]

 ## Output